Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Introduction

 \section{Introduction}

 While the theoretical capacity of Large Language Models (LLMs) has expanded exponentially, with context windows scaling from 4k to millions of tokens, the \textit{effective} utilization of this context remains fundamentally constrained~\citep{kamradt2023needle, an2025whyeffectivelengthfallshort,hsieh2024ruler}.
 Previous studies have characterized this limitation as position bias due to attention failures, such as the Lost-in-the-Middle phenomenon~\citep{liu2024lostinthemiddle}, primacy bias~\citep{liu2024lostinthemiddle}, and recency bias~\citep{press2021shortformer,sun2021recencybias}, where information at specific positions is systematically overlooked.
-This bias is often attributed to model mechanisms such as position embedding~\citep{wange2025liminatingpositionbiasmechanisticapproach}, attention sinks~\citep{xiao2024efficientstreaming}, where initial tokens monopolize attention mass, and the failure of induction heads~\citep{olsson2022context} to effectively copy information from mid-context positions.
+This bias is often attributed to model mechanisms such as position embedding~\citep{wang2025eliminatingpositionbiasmechanisticapproach}, attention sinks~\citep{xiao2024efficientstreaming}, where initial tokens monopolize attention mass, and the failure of induction heads~\citep{olsson2022context} to effectively copy information from mid-context positions.

 Recent research extends position bias analysis to Multi-Hop Question Answering (MHQA), where models must synthesize disconnected evidence~\citep{yu2025unleashingmultihopthroughmisorderedcontext,huang2025maskinganalyisoflmwithcontextpermutation,baker2024lostinthemiddleandinbetween}.
-While prior work suggests performance degrades linearly with the distance between facts~\citep{baker2024lostinthemiddleandinbetween,huang2025maskinganalyisoflmwithcontextpermutation} and the number of document splits~\citep{levy2025moredocumentssamelength}, we contest this view by analyzing evidence topology.
-By partitioning the context into positional ``buckets'', we reveal a step-function behavior: varying the distance between supporting facts yields negligible performance variance ($< 3\%$).
-Instead, multi-hop reasoning follows a ``Weakest Link Law'': performance is governed by the absolute bucket position of the least visible evidence.
+While prior work suggests performance degrades linearly with the distance between facts~\citep{baker2024lostinthemiddleandinbetween,huang2025maskinganalyisoflmwithcontextpermutation} and the number of document splits~\citep{levy2025moredocumentssamelength}, we challenge this view by analyzing evidence topology.
+By partitioning the context into positional ``buckets'', we observe a step-function behavior: the between-bucket gap on MuSiQue is roughly $4\times$ larger than the within-bucket variation (mean $8.31\%$ vs. $1.87\%$; up to $14.75\%$ for Ministral-8B-Instruct), indicating that attention operates at bucket-level granularity rather than fine-grained distance.
+Instead, multi-hop reasoning follows a ``Weakest Link Effect'': performance is governed by the absolute bucket position of the least visible evidence.
 If a single reasoning hop falls into an under-attended region, the entire chain collapses.